Rose May Alaba: Early life

 Alaba was born in Vienna, Austria to a Filipino mother and a Nigerian father.
-Her brother is the Austrian international footballer David Alaba.
+Her brother is the Austrian footballer David Alaba.
 Her father George was a recording artist and disk jockey, known by the stage name Inferno, who enjoyed some success in the late 1990s as a part of the pop-dance duo Two in One.
 He worked with a record Label in Lagos, Nigeria before he relocated to Austria in 1984.

 Alaba began her musical education early, as her parents enrolled her in piano lessons at the age of eight, after they discovered her interest and talent in music when she was six.
 She later learned to play the guitar by herself, studying tutorials on YouTube.
 In 2011 she became a member of the girl group BFF, which was put together in the casting show Popstars - Mission Austria and broke up in 2013.
 In 2014 she completed a three-year course at the film Academy in Vienna.